Die! Mythographer, Die!

 "If the periodicity of the past prevails, a major sustained creedal passion period will occur in the second and third decades of the twenty-first century.
 The oscillations among the responses could intensify in such a way as to threaten, to destroy both ideals and institutions.
 Yet the continued presence of deeply felt moralistic sentiments among major groups in American society could continue to ensure weak and divided government, devoid of authority and unable to deal satisfactorily with the economic, social and foreign challenges confronting the nation.
 Intensification of this conflict between history and progress could give rise to increasing frustration and increasingly violent oscillations between moralism and cynicism.
 This situation could lead to a two-phase dialectic involving intensified efforts to reform government, followed by intensified frustration when those efforts produce not progress in a liberal- democratic direction, but obstacles to meeting perceived functional needs.
 The weakening of government in an effort to reform it could lead eventually to strong demands for the replacement of the weakened and ineffective institutions by more authoritarian structures more effectively designed to meet historical needs.
 Given the perversity of reform, moralistic extremism in the pursuit of liberal democracy could generate a strong tide toward authoritarian efficiency."

--Professor Samuel Huntington, American Politics: The Promise of Disharmony,
+-Samuel Huntington, American Politics: The Promise of Disharmony, 1981, page 232.

 "I think this is a very hard choice, but the price — we think the price is worth it."

-Madeleine Albright, responding to a question regarding the death of half a million
+-Madeleine Albright, responding to a question regarding the death of half a million

 children as a result of sanctions against Iraq.